Riverscapes/gcd/docs/gcd-command-reference/project-menu/close-project.md

 ---
-title: C. Close GCD Project
+title: Close GCD Project
+weight: 3
 ---

 The `Close Project` dialog allows you to close the current project loaded in GCD.
 This is helpful if you want to clear the [GCD Project Explorer]({{ site.baseurl }}/gcd-command-reference/gcd-project-explorer).
 Note that closing the current ArcMap map document will also automatically close the current GCD project.
 However, closing the GCD Project does not close the open ArcMap map document.